hunteke/temoa/README.txt

-This branch named 'energysystem' is the current "main" branch of the Temoa Project.
+This branch named 'energysystem' is the current main branch of the Temoa Project.
 The four subdirectories are:

 1. temoa_model/
-This contains the Temoa model code.
+Contains the core Temoa model code.

 2. data_files/
-The example input data (DAT) files for Temoa.
+Containd simple input data (DAT) files for Temoa.
 Note that the file 'utopia-15.dat' represents a simple system called 'Utopia', which is packaged with the MARKAL model generator and has been used extensively for benchmarking exercises.

-3. stochastic/
+3. tools/
-Scripts for generation of PySP event trees.
+Contains scripts used to conduct sensitivity and uncertainty analysis.
+See README inside this folder for more information.

 4. docs/
-The ReST documentation source of the Temoa project manual.
+Contains the source code for the Temoa project manual, in reStructuredText (ReST) format.

 ***Running Temoa***

 To run Temoa, you have a few options.

+Option 1 (full-featured):
+Invokes python directly, and gives the user access to several model features via a configuration file:

+$ python  temoa_model/  --config=temoa_model/config_sample

+Running the model with a config file allows the user to (1) use a sqlite database for storing input and output data, (2) create a formatted Excel output file, (3) return the log file produced during model execution, (4) return the lp file utilized by the solver, and (5) to execute modeling- to-generate alternatives (MGA).

+Option 2 (basic):
-Option 1 uses Pyomo's own scripts and provides basic solver output:
+Uses Pyomo's own scripts and provides basic solver output:

-$ pyomo  temoa_model/temoa_model.py  path/to/dat/file
+$ pyomo solve --solver=<solver> temoa_model/temoa_model.py  path/to/dat/file

-Option 2 invokes python directly, and gives the user access to additional capability, including more nicely formatted output:

-$ python  temoa_model/  path/to/dat/file
+This option will only work with a text ('DAT') file as input.
+Results are placed in a yml file within the top-level 'temoa' directory.

+Option 3 (basic +):
-Option 3 below copies the relevant Temoa model files into an executable archive (this only needs to be done once):
+Copies the relevant Temoa model files into an executable archive (this only needs to be done once):

 $ python create_archive.py